How to increase restaurant sales is a common question among restaurant owners and managers.

 Provide online ordering

-Promote your restaurant leveraging social media
+Promote your restaurant by leveraging social media.

 Exercise search engine optimization (SEO)

 We recommend that you should have a website.
 However, not all websites are created the same.
 Hire only the best web design and hosting company that understands and implements SEO into your website during the design phase.
 Websites are created to attract customers.
 That will happen only if major search engines like Google, Yahoo, and Bing can find and properly index your website.
 A cheap or poorly designed website will lose potential customers.
 This is hard for restaurant owners to judge because most web design firms are full of s___.
 They will give you a cheap website that is not optimized for search engines.
 Then, if and when you complain, they will want to charge you more for SEO.
 Do NOT fall for this scam.

 Two quick tips; (1) minimize your images as Google can’t read an image.
 However, a picture does tell the search engine who you are or what you do.
 (2) search engines need a sufficient amount of text created using keywords you want to be found for.
 While SEO is easy once understood, most avoid it to use it as an upsell.
 SEO is essential, but do your homework to know if the designer is considering SEO.

 Provide delivery with in-house delivery personnel or third party

 Food delivery is a big business.
 Even before the pandemic, it was rapidly growing in popularity.
 The pandemic surfaced food delivery as a leading industry service provider.
 Restaurant owners have two options; provide delivery using their staff or hire a third-party provider.
 Both have risk and potential management problems.

 If you decide to provide your delivery using staff, you have to increase staff to make it reliable However, to increase staff, you have to make sure that you implement a strategy to increase sales to absorb the cost quickly.
 The benefits are that you can save money once high volume hits and have more control over the delivery timelines.